aneldev/dyna-svg/README.md

 		...
         <DynaSvg src={svgIcon} />
 ```
-There is need to define `width` otherwise the svg will have width 0.
+There is need to define the `width` otherwise the svg will have width 0, but don't worry.

 As here we didn't define width, as fallback the `dyna-svg-defaults` class will be applied with width `63.4477px` indicating that you didn't define a style.